MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/copilot-site-builder.md

 To use Copilot to create content for a product page, follow these steps.

-1. In site builder for you site, in the left navigation pane, select **Products**.
+1. In site builder for your site, in the left navigation pane, select **Products**.
-1. Select any product that doesn't have a customized product page.
+1. Select a product for which you want to create content for, and that doesn't already have a customized product page.
 1. On the action pane, select **Customize product page**.
 1. In the **Customize a product page** flyout menu, for **Page description**, enter a description.
 1. For **Tags**, enter any tags you want to associate with the custom page, and then select **Next**.
 1. Select a template, and then select **Next**.
 1. Select a layout, and then select **Next**.
-1. Review the summary of information you specified, and then select **Create page**.
+1. Review the summary of information you entered, and then select **Create page**.
 1. Select **Go to page**.
-1. To launch Copilot in site builder, in the Outline pane, select a **Content block** or **Text block** module, and then in the properties pane, select **Create Content**.
-If there are no **Content block** or **Text block** modules available, add one appropriate.
+1. To launch Copilot in site builder, in the Outline pane, select a **Content block** or **Text block** module, and then in the module's properties pane, select **Create Content**.
+If there are no **Content block** or **Text block** modules available, add them as appropriate.
 1. In the **Generate content with Copilot** flyout menu, under **Select product information**, select product information that you want Copilot to use as input, such as **Price**, **Dimensions**, **Product description**, or **Product attributes**.
-Deselect items that you don't want to include.
+Clear boxes for product information that you don't want to include.
 1. Under **Draft with Copilot**, enter specific instructions for Copilot to follow when creating the content, and then select **Generate content**.
-For example, you can tell Copilot to highlight the benefits of the product and then make adjustments to use a friendly tone, or target a specific audience.
+For example, you can tell Copilot to highlight the benefits of the product using a friendly tone, or targeting a specific audience.
 If you don't provide any instructions, Copilot uses the default options from your site settings.
 1. After processing, review the content Copilot generated in the **Copilot suggested enrichment content** preview box.
-1. If you aren't satisfied with the response, in the text box, add more details for Copilot to use, and then select the right-facing arrow to regenerate the content.
-You can also go back to **Update product information** and change the selection of product information if needed.
+1. If you aren't satisfied with the response, in the text box, add more details for Copilot to use, and then select the right-facing arrow to generate updated content.
+You can also return to **Update product information** and change the selection of product information if needed.
-1. After Copilot creates a new response based on updated input, you can repeat this process as many times as you want until you get a response that meets your expectations.
+1. After Copilot creates a new response based on your updated input, you can repeat the process as many times as necessary until you get a response that meets your expectations.
-1. Once you're satisfied with the response, select **Use response**, which copies the response to the text or content block you're working on.
-If needed, you can review and edit the response again to make any final changes, and you can also add images, links, or other elements to enhance the product page.
+1. Once you're satisfied with the response, select **Use response**, which copies the response to the text or content block you're updating.
+If needed, you can review and edit the response again to make any final changes, and also add images, links, or other elements to enhance the product page.
-1. When you've finished, select **Save**, select **Finish editing** to check in the page, and then select **Publish** to publish it.
+1. When you're finished, select **Save**, select **Finish editing** to check in the page, and then select **Publish** to publish it.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]